rizwan-i-khan/doyenhub_pwa/readme.md

-# Simple PWA example
+# Simple PWA example For Doyenhub News Module

-Online demo can be found on https://marcushellberg.github.io/alternative-news
+Online demo can be found on https://rizwan-i-khan.github.io/doyenhub_pwa/

-## Running locally
+Basic PWA application to show news from newsapi.

-Serve folder with your server of choice.
-For instance `npm install -g serve`.
+Consist of service workers and manifest.json file.